Michael-Cowie/Notes/Math/calculus/limits.md

 \lim_{n \to \infty} \left(1 - 10^{-n}\right) = 1
 ```

 This statement does not claim that one of the finite terms eventually becomes equal to $1$.
 Rather, it states that the sequence made arbitrarily close to $1$ by continuing the process indefinitely.
 The important insight here is that limits are determined by nearby behaviour, not by whether the value is eventually attained.
 They're concerned with the existence of a unique target value toward which behaviours converges.
 This idea initially appears strange because ordinary intuition often associates mathematical exactness with direct equality at a point.
 However, limits define exact mathematical objects through convergence itself.

-The limit is not merely an approximation.
-It is an exact value uniquely determined by the behaviour of the sequence or function under refinement.

-Importantly, a limit does not mean "the value is never reached", rather it means **"the definition of the limit does not require the value to be reached"**.
-For e

 A similar idea appears in the expression